maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module13.md

   <figcaption>Succesful progamming</figcaption>
 </figure>

 I started by checking that everything on my board worked correctly by lighting up the LEDs.
-Good thing I did because one was not perfectly soldered and wouldn't light up reliably so I needed to correct that soldering a bit !
+Good thing I did because one was not perfectly soldered and wouldn't light up reliably so I needed to correct that soldering a bit!

 <video width="700" height="480" autoplay loop>
   <source src="./../../img/mod13/ledSolder.mp4" type="video/mp4">